-Behringer Spice, a clone/replica of the Moog Subharmonicon semi-modular Synthesizer
+Behringer Spice is available now: Moog Subharmonicon clone/replica semi-modular Synthesizer

 SYNTH ANATOMY uses affiliation & partner programs (big red buttons) to finance a part of the activity.
 If you use these, you support the website.
 Thanks!